Gracee023/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 2. Show your Bash PID
 mandatory
-Using your previous exercise command, write a Bash script that displays lines containing the bash word, thus allowing you to easily get the PID of your Bash process.
+Using your previous exercise command, write a Bash script that displays lines containing the bash word, thus allowing you to easily get the PID of your Bash process

 Requirements:
 You cannot use pgrep